lassomedia/EBFoundation/README.md

-This repository includes various generally-useful classes and utilities, described below.
+EBFoundation is a framework that includes various generally-useful classes and utilities, described below.

 ## EBAssert